-A Japanese steak dinner that showcases wasabi’s punchy heat.
-You’ll transform this spicy paste into a quick sauce for your seared steak, sticky rice and slow-roasted leeks.
+This simple Japanese-inspired dish showcases wasabi's punchy, delicious heat.
+You'll transform it into a quick sauce, and serve it over seared steak, sticky rice and slow-roasted leeks.
+Delish!

 Percentages are based on an adult's daily intake